ShehbazTariq/scalable_quantum_tomography/README.md

 ## Introduction

 The estimation method introduced in the paper provides a favorable scaling in the number of qubits compared to other state estimation schemes.
-It uses projective measurements on \(m n + 1\) separable bases or \(m\) entangled bases plus the computational basis, with \(m \geq 2\).
+It uses projective measurements on $m n + 1$ separable bases or $m$ entangled bases plus the computational basis, with $m \geq 2$.
 This implementation uses Qiskit, a Python library for quantum computing, to simulate and experimentally demonstrate the method on IBM’s quantum processors.

 ## Installation